Mrutyumjaya2005/Mrutyumjaya_4NI23EC107/README.md

 6.After that lets take Transient analysis of 5m cycle so in input and output waveforms in 5 complete cycle, so here we get and seperate and combined waveforms of input and output.

-7.For AC analysis, we should do some changes like converting DC SOURCE to sinosoidal waveform( 0.6,50m,1T),after that select the AC simulation from the given options of simulation after giving values of (Decade,20,01,1T).
+7.For AC analysis, we should do some changes like converting DC SOURCE to sinosoidal waveform (1.2,50m,1T),after that select the AC simulation from the given options of simulation after giving values of (Decade,20,01,1T).
 So we will get a output after placing node to output waveform .

 ## Circuit 1 :